 Enscape is now available in your browser window

-Back in the your CAD, you can administer your Web Standalone files by clicking on the My Uploads button.
+Back in the your CAD, you can administer your Web Standalones by clicking on the Upload Management button in the Enscape ribbon.

-When clicked, a new Window named Manage Uploads will open with a tab named Web Standalones.
-Click on the Web Standalones tab which will list all the Web Standalones that you have created.
+Once clicked, a new Window named Upload Management will open with a tab named Web Standalones available.
+Click on the Web Standalones’ tab which will list all the Web Standalones that you have created, categorized by project.

-Enscape's Manage Uploads window showing the Web Standalones tab
+Enscape's Upload Management dialog showing the Web Standalones' tab

 You can embed the Web Standalone in to your own webpage, if you require to monitor the amount of people viewing your project for instance.
 This can be done by embedding the URL into an iframe using the following script in your webpage.